Properly maintaining and caring for the trees on your property is a challenge. Sometimes you might need a bit of help with it.

 - Help repair and heal trees after a storm, removing dead branches, etc. Proper emergency tree care can save your tree, reduce the damage caused by falls, and reduce the amount you have to claim on your insurance.

 - Install lightning protection systems on large standalone trees, protecting both the tree and nearby structures.

 - Do soil aeration to improve root growth and encourage the health of your trees.

-Basically, arborists can help you with everything to do with tree maintenance, and once you have their advice, you can continue with proper maintenance.
+Basically, tree surgeons can help you with everything to do with tree maintenance, and once you have their advice, you can continue with proper maintenance.
 For example, you might ask an arborist about the best way to mulch around certain trees and then continue with that in subsequent seasons.

 How to Find an Arborist

 Not everyone who hangs out a shingle to do tree trimming and removal is a certified arborist.
 Make sure that the tree surgeon you hire is certified by the International Society of Arborists.
 ISA credentialed arborists have demonstrated their training and knowledge in a variety of tree care areas.
 They are required to keep up with continuing education and recertify every three years.
 They are also expected to live up to a code of ethics.

 If you are calling an arborist because of a disaster or incident, such as a storm, then you want to make sure that you call one who has the ISA Tree Risk Assessment Qualification (ISA TRAQ).